1. Skip to content

 September 2, 2024

 Mounting and brazen attacks across Africa against whistleblowers exposing corruption or illegal activities have raised concerns.
-Even African countries with protections for whistleblowers are affected.
+Even African countries with protections for whistleblowers have been affected.

 A group of people with banners that read "Corruption is killing us"

-Whistleblowers come under fire for reporting on corruptionImage: picture-alliance/dpa/K. Ludbrook
+Whistleblowers have come under fire for reporting on corruptionImage: picture-alliance/dpa/K. Ludbrook

-Whistleblowers are individuals who expose illegal, unethical, or improper activities of an individual, government or organization.
+Whistleblowers are individuals who expose illegal, unethical or improper activities of an individual, government or organization.
 They often do so at the risk of being harmed or even killed by those threatened by the exposure of the whistleblower's information.
+Mostly, whistleblowers remain anonymous insiders who work with journalists to expose illegal or corrupt dealings.

-Across Africa, a worrying trend has emerged where whistleblowers are not afforded enough protection after exposing corrupt or illegal activities.
-More often than not, potential whistleblowers have to consider their future, their loved ones, and their safety.
+Across Africa, a worrying trend has emerged where whistleblowers, and the journalists working with them, are not afforded enough protection.
+More often than not, potential whistleblowers have to consider their future, their loved ones and their safety.

 Anas: The journalist behind the mask